The Evolution of Quantum Secure Direct Communication: On the Road to the Qinternet: Preliminaries of quantum communication

 The quantum channel is a link between Alice and Bob provided for the transmission of quantum information.
-Basically, there are two popular choices of transmission channels, namely optical fibers and free-space optical channels\footnote{It important to note that apart from these practical links, the quantum decoherence effects of quantum signal processing operations are typically modelled by a quantum depolarizing channel.
+Basically, there are two popular choices of transmission channels, namely optical fibers and free-space optical (FSO) channels\footnote{It important to note that apart from these practical links, the quantum decoherence effects of quantum signal processing operations are typically modelled by a quantum depolarizing channel.
 This might be viewed as counterpart of the AWGN channel of classical systems, which characterizes the noise-level in the receiver.}.
 Optical fiber links have a very low channel loss of about 0.2 dB/km for photons at the 1550 nm wavelength and even 0.16 dB/km~\cite{yin2016measurement,boaron2018secure}, and approximately at 0.3 dB/km for photons at 1310 nm wavelength.
 QKD transmission has been demonstrated over 421 km of optical fiber \cite{boaron2018secure}, and it is not confined to this distance, when using new mechanisms \cite{lucamarini2018overcoming}.
 In the absence of perfectly secure quantum repeaters, several hundreds of kilometers are feasible for single photon transmission, which is predominantly limited by the inherent path loss and by the environmental factors of temperature as well as stress.

-Free-space optical (FSO) transmission is known as a very promising design alternative for quantum communications, which has a wide transmission window in the vicinity of $\sim$800 nm, which conveniently corresponds to the detection range of efficient yet inexpensive Si-avalanche photodiode detectors~\cite{pan2023free}.
+The FSO transmission is known as a very promising design alternative for quantum communications, which has a wide transmission window in the vicinity of $\sim$800 nm, which conveniently corresponds to the detection range of efficient yet inexpensive Si-avalanche photodiode detectors~\cite{pan2023free}.
 Moreover, there is only negligible dispersion, but the atmospheric turbulence effects may become hostile, as detailed in~\cite{hosseinidehaj2018satellite}.
 Further challenges of free-space-based quantum communication are due to the scattered sunlight.
+To overcome the background noise in FSO scenarios, substantial efforts have been made to use the best wavelength, filtering techniques, and optimized single-photon detection with remarkable results~\cite{liao2017long,restelli2010improved}.